OpenJML/openjml.github.io/tutorial/MethodCalls.md

 The callee, on the right, is a simple standalone method.
 When the method is verified, the logical engine
-* assumes the preconditions are true
+* assumes its preconditions are true
 * symbolically represents the actions of the method body
-* assert the postconditions---that is, proves the the postconditions logically follow from the preconditions and method body in any initial state allowed by the preconditions
+* assert the postconditions---that is, proves the the postconditions logically follow from the preconditions and method body in every initial state allowed by the preconditions

 As for the caller, it also follows the same three steps.
 But how do we represent the call to `callee()`?
 We could inline the whole callee method, but that would become unwieldy, would not work for recursion, and is not modular.